Users

 password: $6$rounds=656000$MLzjH30FKz22DCxO$nslVMsK4jbj5EeCCfz/Xd2gHiG2tCjeqWo3p8USCG9j6TvfX6H7dRvjJ9N7gGGzoUBY6oGrihFjWULk./Gm1I.

-Empty password for user admin to set new password in GUI.
+Set an empty password for user admin to reset the password in the GUI.

 admin: